jingjingyan1/jingjingyan1/README.md

 This means I can ask the right biological questions when building ML models, and I can evaluate ML predictions with the skepticism of someone who has generated ground-truth data.

+## Background

+My day job is preclinical drug development.
+I've led bioanalytical strategy for various programs, developed LC-MS/MS methods for drug quantification, and run PK/biodistribution studies that informed candidate drug investment decisions.

+On the side, I build ML models that predict the same molecular properties I used to measure experimentally.
+This overlap gives me a practical lens: I know what ADMET data means for a real drug program, so I can ask the right questions when building models and evaluate predictions with the skepticism of someone who has generated ground-truth data.

 ---

 ## Technical Stack